 How to use this self-evaluation resource to improve practice?

-Here are some reflective questions to support professional dialogue and help focus on self-evaluation in Gaelic:
+Here are some challenge questions to support professional dialogue and help focus self-evaluation and improvement to Gaelic:

-- To what extent are staff critically engaging with the Advice on Gaelic Education to improve their outcomes for children and young people?
+- To what extent are senior leaders and staff critically engaging with the Advice on Gaelic Education and scrutiny findings to improve their outcomes for children and young people?

-- How do we ensure that improving provision for Gaelic is central to self-evaluation activity?
+- How do we ensure that improving provision for Gaelic is central to self-evaluation activity and part of impactful strategic planning for improvement?

 You can also access the Advice on Gaelic Education publication in sections.